Miro0o/Docs-Notes/README.md

-hi there!
+Hi there! 👋
 These are all my notes from the past years of learning computer science.